ashishb/dotfiles/README.md

 vim +BundleInstall +qall
 ```

-Note: My GNU/Linux setup script is stale since I have not using GNU/Linux for a while.
+Note: My GNU/Linux setup scripts are stale since I have not used GNU/Linux in a while.